osamahkenawy/osamahkenawy/README.md

 - ⚡ **Fun fact**: I’m on a lifelong quest to turn complicated problems into solutions that even my grandma could understand.
 - 💡 **Interests**: IoT, Web Development, Data Integration, and Optimizing Frontend Experiences.
-- 💬 **Let’s chat** about tech trends, coding challenges, or the finer points of JavaScript jokes.

 ---